jManAscending/DnDHouseRules/README.md

 It is possible to use an Action on your turn to use an ability that would normally be a Bonus Action or Reaction, and it is possible to use your Bonus Action on your turn to use an ability that would normally be your Reaction.

 ## Cantrips
 Apart from cantrips that have been selected via RAW, the cantrip list for each class can be treated as an extension of the class' first level spell list.
-In addition, if you have the Spellcasting feature, you may swap out one cantrip from that class each time you gain a level in the class that grants it.
+In addition, if you have the Spellcasting or Pact Magic feature, you may swap out one cantrip from that class each time you gain a level in the class that grants it.

+## Changed Casting Stat
+When you make a spellcasting character, multiclass into a spellcasting class, or otherwise gain the ability to cast spells from a class or feat, you may request for the class' spellcasting ability score to change to a different one, if you can give a solid roleplay reason for it.
+For example, you may decide that your warlock gained their power through studying forgotten research of an eldritch entity, and thus uses Intelligence as their casting stat.
+Once you start playing this character as a spellcaster, you may not change their casting stat.

 ## Character Creation
 For your background, you may choose any two skill proficiencies and one tool (or weapon) proficiency, if you don't think the ones provided by whichever background you choose fit your character's backstory.
 If you really want to, I can also create a custom background feature for you, but bear in mind that I have screwed that up before.